 Can I ask you a question?

 Yup!
-I’m happy to answer questions and give advice when appropriate.
-If you’re curious about working with me or just have general question, contact me.
+I'm happy to answer questions and give advice/comment upon request.
+If you're curious about working with me or just have general question, reach out.

 What do you like?

 I like music that's well performed and feels like a great representation of it's genre, or that bends genres with its own confident voice, or that expresses emotion with urgency.
 I like strong melodies, hooks, distortion, clarity, feedback, natural sounds, supernatural sounds, contrast, emotion.

 I mostly work on noisy rock records, but I love it when I get the opportunity to work beyond that.
 I've worked on a little bit of everything at this point, from big band jazz to ambient electronica.